eliasbeier93/Automatisation/README.md

 # Automatisation for logging CAN signals with raspberry pi
-logging CAN signals into log files after a certain of can frames with a raspberry pi and python
+logging CAN signals into log files after a certain of can frames with a raspberry pi and pyth

+## Special thanks
+Andrei